 milestone:none- Removes the ticket from all milestones.

 state - Sets the ticket state.
 Valid values are: new, open, hold, resolved, and invalid, but can be customized per project.

-priority- Sets the ticket's priority.
+importance- Sets the ticket's importance/priority.
 It should be an integer greater than 0.

 project - Moves the ticket to the given project.
 This is only valid in ticket bulk edit operations.
 It is ignored if no project in current account is matched.
 This will likely assign your ticket a new number inside the project, so be prepared for it to change.
 Also, any ticket watchers that aren't in the new project will be removed.
 Milestones will be cleared if one is not set by the command.

 project:foo- Moves the ticket to the foo project.

 account - Moves the ticket to the given account.
 A project modifier is also required.
 This is ignored if the account or project is invalid, or if the user does not have access to the given account.